matlong/sqgmu-3.0/README.md

 This code currently needs:

+* the pre-processing data;
 * the MATLAB image processing toolbox;
-* the Wavelab toolbox ([5]).
+* the Wavelab toolbox ([5]);
 * optionally, the Parallel Computing toolbox.

+1. Download the pre-processing data from 'https://filesender.renater.fr/?s=download&token=7f3761e3-a9f8-4c94-80d4-057a8010824f', extract the file 'data.zip' and put the folder 'data' into './POD/'.

-Copy the folder 'Wavelab850' into the Toolbox folder of your Matlab root folder.
+2. Extract the 'Wavelab850.zip' and copy the folder 'Wavelab850' into the Toolbox folder of your Matlab root folder.

-Several parameters can be changed easily in `functions/set_model.m`.
+3. Several parameters can be changed easily in `functions/set_model.m`.

-Launch the script `main.m` to execute the algorithm.
+4. Launch the script `main.m` to execute the algorithm.
 Plots and MAT-files are saved each day of simulation in the chosen output folder.

 ## Notes